2017–18 National T20 Cup

 The 2017–18 National T20 Cup was a Twenty20 domestic cricket competition that was played in Pakistan.
-It was the fourteenth season of the National Twenty20 Cup in Pakistan.
+It was the 14th season of the National Twenty20 Cup in Pakistan.
 It was originally scheduled to take place in August and September 2017 with eight teams competing.
-However, in August 2017, it was announced that the tournament would be postponed until November 2017 because of the 2017 Independence Cup and Pakistan's series against Sri Lanka.
+However, in August 2017, the tournament was postponed until November 2017 because of the 2017 Independence Cup and Pakistan's series against Sri Lanka.
 All the matches were originally scheduled to be played at the Multan Cricket Stadium and the Iqbal Stadium.
-Following the revised dates to the competition, all the fixtures took place at the Rawalpindi Cricket Stadium.
+Following the revision of the competition's schedule, all the fixtures took place at the Rawalpindi Cricket Stadium.

 The tournament started on 11 November and was scheduled to conclude on 26 November 2017.
 However, the semi-final fixtures were initially postponed by the Pakistan Cricket Board (PCB) by one day, following a protest by a religious party, which required more than 8,500 police and troops to remove the protesters.
 The next day, the PCB postponed the matches because of the "prevailing situation" and said they would announce new dates for the tournament at a later point.
-The PCB also confirmed that the Super Eight section of the 2017–18 Quaid-e-Azam Trophy would also be postponed until a later date too.
-On 27 November 2017 the PCB confirmed that the semi-finals and final would take place on 29 and 30 November 2017 respectively.
+The PCB also confirmed that the Super Eight section of the 2017–18 Quaid-e-Azam Trophy would also be postponed until a later date.
+On 27 November 2017 the PCB confirmed that the semi-finals and final would take place on 29 and 30 November 2017, respectively.

 The defending champions, Karachi Blues, were not invited by the PCB to compete in this year's competition.
 Ahead of the tournament, the PCB recalled thirteen players who were playing in domestic competitions in England and in the 2017 Caribbean Premier League (CPL).
 However, shortly afterwards the PCB allowed players to return from the CPL and English domestic fixtures if they wished.